hanai3Bi/Switch-OC-Suite/README.md

 - **Fan Control Optimization** at high load
 - **Modded sys-clk and ReverseNX**(-Tools and -RT)
   - **No need to change clocks manually** after toggling modes in ReverseNX
-  - Auto-Boost CPU for faster game loading
+  - **Auto-Boost CPU** for faster game loading
-  - Global clock override for all profiles
+  - Permanent global clock override for all profiles
+  - View charger & battery info, toggle charging/fast-charging in overlay
 - System Settings
   - Disable background services, less heat and power consumption in standby mode
   - Game recording and SysDVR streaming @ 60fps with high video bitrate